“So much more proactive than the previous company. On the ball - thinking in advance of things needing doing - very proactive.”

 “Many organisations and people provide the services that clients need.
 In my opinion, the differentiator is in the way those services are provided and to that extent, Kathy embodies the qualities that I have come to value from PSITL.
 Kathy is organised but not fussy; diligent but not dogmatic; persistent without being pushy and compliant in a pragmatic way.
 Whilst she takes ownership and drives issues forward, Kathy is a team player who uses her and her colleagues experience to provide services to her trustee client whilst working closely with those like me representing the sponsoring employer.
 She works collaboratively with advisers but constructively challenges the scope of services, fees and service standards whenever necessary and makes sure that member needs are always taken into account.
 I enjoy working with her and trust that she will deliver what is required by the trustee and the members they represent in a manner satisfactory to the sponsoring employer. ”

-Minimising the risk of a conflict of interest when your actuarial valuation is due is one of the key reasons why you may want to make an interim independent pension trustee appointment.
+Minimising the risk of a conflict of interest when your actuarial valuation is due is one of the key reasons why you may want to make an interim independent trustee appointment.
 Balancing defined benefit (DB) pension scheme funding requirements against the need to invest in your business can be struggle for all companies, particularly if you are small or medium sized.

 By appointing a professional trustee on a short or fixed term basis when you need it most, PSGS can ease conflicts of interest and ensure scheme funding negotiations are completed smoothly and swiftly.
-As independent trustee, we negotiate with the company and enable conflicted trustees to abstain from relevant discussion and decision-making, or stand in the employer's shoes when they need to.
+As independent trustee, we negotiate with the company and enable conflicted trustees to abstain from relevant discussions and decision-making, or stand in the employer's shoes when they need to.

-An interim independent trustee appointment is a cost effective way to manage challenging pensions situations and will terminate when your scheme funding negotiations are complete and the actuarial valuation is signed off.
+An interim independent trustee appointment is a cost effective way to manage challenging pensions situations and will terminate when your pension scheme funding negotiations are complete and the actuarial valuation is signed off.